NTB45/Kanon-Windows11-Guide/README.md

 Kanon is technically Abandonware at this point, so i am linking an archive.org link to the iso i used to install it and a link to the voicepatch

-If kanon gets a remaster on PC I'll remove the link of the iso and voicepatch , for the iso, you can probably find it in archive.org and voicepatch is in vndb.org 's translation section
+If kanon gets a remaster on PC (it did, go get it from there if you don't want to mess around with shit) I'll remove the link of the iso and voicepatch , for the iso, you can probably find it in archive.org and voicepatch is in vndb.org 's translation section

 ## Important Links